 Georgetown alumnus Adeeb Barqawi has been named Teacher of the Year by the Texas Alternative Certification Association, one of three teachers selected for the 2012-2013 school year.

-Barqawi graduated from Georgetown University in 2012 with a Master of Science in physiology and biophysics with a concentration in complementary and alternative medicine.
+Barqawi graduated from Georgetown University in 2012 with a Master of Science in Physiology and Biophysics with a concentration in Complementary and Alternative <edicine.
 He delayed his plans to attend medical school in favor of teaching in a Houston, Texas high school notorious for being a “drop-out factory” ⎯ a place where many enter but few exit with a diploma.

 Barqawi joined Teach For America, a growing movement of leaders who work to ensure that children growing up in poverty get an excellent education.
 Without a degree in education as required to teach in Texas, Barqawi took part in the state’s alternative certification process, which is overseen by the Texas Alternative Certification Association (TACA) and takes nine to 12 months.
 Barqawi and his cohorts were observed by a mentor over the past year, completed a series of courses and attended professional development classes.